kr1zzo-FER/Model-Informed-Path-Planning/README.md

 * Zones are marked with different colors based on the distance from the coast and determined according to the prescribed [safety regulations in Croatia](https://www.angelina.hr/en/blog/minimum-distance-between-yachts-and-the-coast-in-croatia)

-//TODO : add more directions and fix empty spaces, connect meters with geolocations

 ## Step 5 : Testing of the path planning algorithms on the generated cost map